CBD Oil Stocks

 There hasn’t been much good news for CBD oil stocks so far this year.
 Many companies hoped that the Canadian cannabis retail environment would improve in 2021.
 Then COVID-19 happened.
 Many industries are continuing to struggle despite the reopening of markets following the pandemic-led lock downs.

-CBD Oil Stocks to Watch
+List of CBD Oil Stocks

 COVID-19 has taken a toll on many things.
 Is that including CBD oil stocks?
 It’s not all doom and gloom, however.
 Cannabis demand continues to be strong amid the pandemic.

 Take, for example, states that have legalized cannabis.
 According to New Frontier Data, these states are seeing a 23% rise in consumer spending.
 Furthermore, August spend per user was up 17% higher.

 And with the correction over the last few months, many cannabis stocks are no longer overvalued.
 In fact, the bear market eliminated the raging mania in the CBD oil stocks industry.
 Now, pot stocks are in a position to grow and grow sustainably.